cocos3d/cocos3d/README.md

 - read pixels from a framebuffer
 - replace framebuffer and texture pixels with programmatic content
 - dynamically generate an environmental cube-map for creating a real-time dynamic reflective surfaces.
+- apply multiple animation tracks to a model, blend them together, and smoothly transition between animation tracks using a cross-fade action.

 In addition, there are a number of interesting options for you to play with by uncommenting certain lines of code in the methods of this class that build objects in the 3D scene,